Tom von Prince

-Tom von Prince (9 January 1866 – 4 November 1914) was a German East Africa Company military officer and plantation owner in German East Africa.
+Tom von Prince (9 January 1866 – 4 November 1914) was a German military officer and plantation owner in German East Africa.
 He most notably, as a captain in the Schutztruppe, led the first action by German forces in East Africa during World War I by seizing Taveta on 15 August 1914, and was then killed in November at the Battle of Tanga.

 Early life

-He was born on 9 January 1866, son of Thomas Henry Prince, a Scotsman and the British police governor of the British island colony of Mauritius and a German mother.
-With the early death of his father, his mother returned to Germany.
-After he was orphaned, von Prince and his sister were educated in England.
-Later his mother's family brought him to Germany, and entered him into the Kassel Military Academy (Kadettenanstalt Kassel) for young Prussian male aristocrats in Legnica (Liegnitz), Silesia.
-He was classmates with his future superior Paul von Lettow-Vorbeck.
-He also met his future wife Magdalene von Massow here.
+He was born on 9 January 1866, at Port Louis, Mauritius, son of Thomas Prince, police superintendent of the British island colony of Mauritius and Mary Luisa Ansorge, who had been born in Bengal to German missionaries.
+His father died at Mauritius in 1869 and his mother died there in 1879.
+After he was orphaned, Prince's maternal grandparents took him to Germany, where he was enrolled at the Königliche Ritterakademie at Liegnitz (now Legnica in Poland).
+He continued his education at the Kassel Military Academy (Kadettenanstalt Kassel), where he was a classmate of his future superior Paul von Lettow-Vorbeck.
+He met his future wife Magdalene von Massow at Liegnitz in 1884.